 You can tag a customer who has viewed a specific URL or performed a specific action.
 What’s the point of doing that?

-Benefit: Even more personalisation – your customers get tagged automatically, and thanks to that, you can personalise customer service and sales communication.
+Benefit: Even more personalization – your customers get tagged automatically, and thanks to that, you can personalize customer service and sales communication.
 Customers love that!

 Inform about a discount or sale